-I am Pilgrim has a compelling plot, rich characters, horrifying jeopardy and seat-edge cliff-hangers.
+I am Pilgrim Review: a compelling plot, rich characters, horrifying jeopardy and seat-edge cliff-hangers make this a must-read.
 Here are 8 reasons I recommend it.

 I am Pilgrim by Terry Hayes is an epic, breathtaking chase from New York to Afghanistan to Bahrain to Gaza to Bodrum to Bulgaria and back.